clef/clef-node/README.md

 # clef-node

-A Python wrapper for the [Clef](https://getclef.com/) API.
+A Node wrapper for the [Clef](https://getclef.com/) API.
 Authenticate a user and access their information in two lines of code.

 ## Installation